svnesbo/alpide_its_sim/doc/pages/main_page.md

 # Introduction {#mainpage}

-This is the Alpide Dataflow Model documentation, a simulation model of the Alpide chip written in C++ and using the SystemC framework.

-The simulation model aims to be a fairly accurate model of the Alpide chip's readout chain, but with the performance benefits that C++ and SystemC offer compared to traditional HDL simulations.
+This is the documentation for the SystemC-based simulation of the ALPIDE and ITS.
+The simulation model aims to be a fairly accurate model of the ALPIDE chip's readout chain, but with the performance benefits that C++ and SystemC offer compared to traditional HDL simulations.

 ## Building the code and getting started